MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-center-mde.md

 If you use the [Defender for Endpoint SIEM API](/windows/security/threat-protection/microsoft-defender-atp/enable-siem-integration.md) you can continue to do so. we’ve added new links on the API payload that point to the alert page or the incident page in the Microsoft 365 security center portal.
 New API fields include LinkToMTP and IncidentLinkToMTP.
 For more information, see [Redirecting accounts from Microsoft Defender for Endpoint to the Microsoft 365 security center](/microsoft-365/security/mtp/microsoft-365-security-mde-redirection.md).

 ### Email alerts
 You can continue to use email alerts for Defender for Endpoint.
 We've added new links in the emails that point to the alert page or the incident page in the Microsoft 365 security center.
+For more information, see [Redirecting accounts from Microsoft Defender for Endpoint to the Microsoft 365 security center](/microsoft-365/security/mtp/microsoft-365-security-mde-redirection.md).

 ## Related information